 Most of the world knows about the famous Grand Prix which is held in Monaco in May every year, but did you know about the Rallye Monte-Carlo?

 The Monte Carlo Rally is the oldest car race in the World Rally Championships calendar and considered one of the best WRC races.
 The very first Rallye Monte-Carlo was in 1911 and was designed to promote Monte-Carlo towards tourists within Europe.
 While the race starts in different European countries each year it always ends in Monte-Carlo.

 Drivers are expected to be prepared for every condition the roads throw at them – whether it is snow, ice or dry asphalt – as winter weather in the alps can be unpredictable.
-If anything, this race is much more difficult then a normal car race as there are no ‘pit stops’ with teams for drivers to stop at for tyre changes while the race is on.
+If anything, this race is much more difficult then a normal car race as there are no ‘pit stops’ for drivers to stop at for tyre changes while the race is on.
 It is up to the drivers to carefully select their tyres for optimum performance and to carry their own spares (along with anything else they may need).

 Something to keep in mind is these are not your standard high performance race cars – instead the types of cars racing include Toyoto Yaris, Skoda Fabia Evo, Ford Fiesta and Citroen C3.
 Cars that are smaller, easier to manoeuvre and dare I say more suited to this style of race?

 As much as I love the spectacle of a Grand Prix or Formula 1, this race is certainly more interesting, if only because this is a true test of a driver’s ability to drive and also because the cars are significantly more affordable to own.
 In fact, it was a Toyota Yaris which won the January 2021 race!

 In between race stages, or even after the race is finished in Monte Carlo, it is worth visiting the Private Collection of Antique Cars of H.S.H Prince Rainer III.